Dive Brief:

 SpartanNash is “focused on what we can control and not standing still in this environment,” Sarsam said.
 “While the headwinds are greater than expected, our long-term strategic initiatives are helping us offset the challenging market conditions.”

-The company’s wholesale segment, which accounts for more than two-third of its revenue, posted net sales in Q2 of about $1.5 billion, a year-over-year decline of almost 5%.
+The company’s wholesale segment, which accounts for more than two-thirds of its revenue, posted net sales in Q2 of about $1.5 billion, a year-over-year decline of almost 5%.
 Net sales for SpartanNash’s retail division fell by less than 1%, to $676 million.

 SpartanNash’s strategy includes using data about commodity prices and other aspects of the supply chain to help keep costs for its customers down, Sarsam said.
 SpartanNash is also stepping up its emphasis on private brands and is “very pleased” with the early performance of Finest Reserve, the premium line the company rolled out in February, he said.